Skip to content

 mise.toml

 mise.toml is the config file for mise.
-It can use any of the following file paths (in order of precedence, top is highest):
+They can be at any of the following file paths (in order of precedence, top overrides configuration of lower paths):

 • mise.toml